 High I/O instance support all Amazon EC2 features with the exception of Spot Instances.
-Currently you can only purchase High I/O instances as On Demand or Reserved Instances.
-Also, For customers using Microsoft Windows Server, High I/O Instances are only supported with the Microsoft Windows Server AMIs for Cluster Instance Type.
+Currently you can only purchase High I/O instances as On-Demand or Reserved Instances.

 Using Linux PV AMIs, High I/O instances can deliver more than 120,000 4K random read IOPS and 10,000-85,000 4K random write IOPS (depending on active LBA span) to applications across 2 * 1 TiB data volumes.
 For HVM and Windows AMIs, performance will be around 90,000 4K random read IOPS and 9,000-75,000 4K random write IOPS.